-Now that you have your Page optimized let’s get into some Facebook marketing tips that will help you to grow your audience.
+Now that you have optimized your Facebook Business Page, let’s get into some marketing tips that will help you grow your audience.

-Many artists and small businesses have seen good results by including milestones.
+Many artists and small businesses have seen excellent results by including milestones.

-Milestones will highlight some of your biggest accomplishments.
+Milestones will highlight some of your most significant accomplishments.

-You will be able to highlight any awards you might have received, major events, product releases, or any other achievement you have accomplished.
+You will be able to highlight any awards you might have received, significant events, product releases, or any other achievement you have accomplished.

-This information will be viewable under your “About” section.
+This information will be viewable under your Facebook “About” section.